rng-guy/NFSMWBartender/README.md

 &nbsp;

-Bartender can handle any **invalid values** you provide in its configuration files:
+Bartender can handle any **invalid values** you might provide in its configuration files:
-* negative values that should be positive are set to 0,
+* negative values that should be positive are set to 0 during parsing instead,
-* values of incorrect type count as omitted (and are therefore set to their `default` values),
+* values of incorrect type (e.g. a string instead of a decimal) count as omitted,
-* incorrectly ordered interval values (i.e. `max` < `min`) are both set to the lower value, and
+* mismatched interval values (i.e. where `max` < `min`) are each set to the lower value, and
-* comma-separated value pairs / tuples with at least one value of incorrect type count as omitted.
+* comma-separated value pairs / tuples with too many or too few (valid) values count as omitted.

 &nbsp;